Jake Camarda: Tampa Bay Buccaneers

-Camarda was drafted by the Tampa Bay Buccaneers in the fourth round (133rd overall) of the 2022 NFL Draft.
+Camarda was selected by the Tampa Bay Buccaneers in the fourth round (133rd overall) of the 2022 NFL Draft.
 On June 9, 2022, he signed his rookie contract.
-Camarda was named the NFC Special Teams Player of the Week for his performance in Week 9, where he kicked a franchise-tying 74-yard punt, while also placing four of his six punts inside the 20-yard line.
+Camarda was named the National Football Conference (NFC) Special Teams Player of the Week for his performance in Week 9, where he kicked a franchise-tying 74-yard punt, while also placing four of his six punts inside the 20-yard line.
+As a rookie, Camarda appeared in all 17 games and finished with a 48.85 average on 79 punts.